 Tracking enquiries through every stage of the lead conversion process is vital.
 It helps you understand what's working – and more importantly, what isn't.

-Your contact management system should record how many enquiries come in for each practice area.
+Your contact management system should record how many enquiries each practice area receives.
 Details should include the type of enquiry (for example, by phone or online) and their source (who referred the enquirer or how they heard of you).

 Then track how many enquiries turn into appointments, how many appointments actually show up, and how many of those meetings turn into clients – either immediately or at a later stage.
 Ideally you should be able to link all the way through from initial enquiries to the fees they result in.